 - Mix in the olive oil and vanilla extract, stir with a whisk until just combined.

-- Add the shredded apples and stir with a whisk.
+- Add the shredded apples (If there is too much excess liquid leave it out before adding into the mixture) and stir with a whisk.

 - Mix in the flour mixture in 2 batches.
 You can use a whisk in the beginning but it is easier to continue with a spoon/spatula in the end to mix easily.

-- Add the chopped apples and stir with a spoon/spatula.
+- Add the chopped apples ( if there is liquid, leave it out before adding into the mixture) and stir with a spoon/spatula.
 Mix in the walnuts.